Church of St Mary, Lastingham: Architectural development

 During the 13th century, arcades, bays and aisle in the north and south parts of the church were added.
 In the following century, the tower was erected and it was left for five centuries with little further work until 1879, when it was renovated by John Loughborough Pearson with the porch being rebuilt and the whole church being re-roofed.
 This has led to a mix of architectural styles; the walls of the aisles are Perpendicular, but the nave (and indeed, most of the foundations and crypt) are Norman.
-Glynne was quite critical of the restoration, but Pevsner wrote favourably about it describing Pearson's efforts as "remarkably sympathetic".
+Sir Stephen Glynne was quite critical of the restoration, but Nikolaus Pevsner wrote favourably about it describing Pearson's efforts as "remarkably sympathetic".
 Stone altars in the church have been dated back to Roman times with current thinking being that they were re-worked during the Anglo-Saxon period.